 We believe education has the power to change not only individuals’ lives, but the world.
 Marymount girls use their gifts and talents in every field of work, whether international relations, research, finance, healthcare or any industry of their choosing.
 Their dedication to the service of others, instilled at Marymount throughout the IB, defines their experience at the school and is carried with them throughout their lives.
 By supporting Marymount, your gift will inspire kind and curious leaders.

-“One in service” is our theme for 2022-23, so throughout this year we will ask our community to reflect on how they can serve: serve one another, the wider community, and themselves.
 Regardless of their Grade, students take part in service at Marymount.
 It is woven into the very fabric of the curriculum: Grade 11 and 12 students participate through the CAS programme (Creativity, Activity & Service), and in the Middle Years Programme there is Service as Action.

 Opportunities for students to participate in service include Saturday School with a local partner school (St Joseph’s) and our Zambian sister school peer tutoring programme.
 Giving to Marymount means supporting the expansion of student service partnerships into different areas of need, both local and global.
 This ensures that, when Marymount students graduate, they are aware of how they can and must make a positive impact on the world around them.

 Father Gailhac, the founder of the Religious of the Sacred Heart of Mary, spent his life working to support women and children, securing for them a bright, independent future.
 Following his example, and that of the Religious Order he founded, Marymount believes that a family’s financial circumstances should not be a barrier to their daughter’s education.